 Death can be divided into two very distinct classes: biological and clinical.
-Anybody who clearly understands this distinction definitely appreciates the importance and limitations of CPR.
 Biological death relates to the brain.
 It means that the activities that go on in the brain have ceased.
 In other words, the patient is brain-dead.

 On the other hand, clinical death relates to the heart, and it means that the heart has stopped beating.
 A person whose heart has stopped beating is clinically dead, though not yet biologically dead.
-The brain continues to perform some activities, though this diminishes with every passing second.
-For the victim to delay the inevitable biologically death and remain alive, a supply of oxygen to the brain becomes mandatory.
-CPR is performed to manually help the brain get the oxygen that will delay the onset of biological death.
-But it should be noted that CPR is not an ideal replacement for breathing.
-No matter how much the First Aider pumps the victim’s chest, the process can only provide about 20% of the oxygen supply required to keep the victim alive.
-This is not enough.
-CPR alone can therefore not be relied on to keep the victim of a heart attack, stroke and choking sufficiently alive for them to access specialized care.
-Studies have shown that only 2% of victims are adequately resuscitated by CPR alone.
+The brain continues to perform some activities.
+However, this functionality diminishes with every passing second.
+In order to keep the victim from experiencing biologically death a supply of oxygenated blood to the brain is necessary.
+CPR is performed in order to help the brain get the oxygen necessary to delay the onset of biological death.

-American CPR Care Association trains individuals on how to combine both CPR and AED to help the victims of heart attack and related complications.
-At the end of the course, an Online CPR/AED Certification is issued.
-Among the key skills that one stands to acquire from this course are:
+American CPR Care Association trains individuals on how to properly administer CPR procedures and correctly use an AED to help the victims of heart attack and other life-threatening complications.
+At the end of the fully-online course, a CPR/AED certification is issued, including an immediately downloadable certification card.
+Some of the key skills offered in the course are: